BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step5.md

 });
 </pre>

-Now, open a new terminal an go to Open `./react-e2e-testing/src/`{{open}}.
+Now, open a new terminal!
+Open `./react-e2e-testing/src/`{{open T2}}.
 Before we run our tests, lets install all necessary stuff needed!
 Lets start by running `sudo apt-get install -y libxkbcommon-x11-0`{{execute}} , make sure your localhost:3000 is active!

 Now, lets run `npm test`{{execute}} and see what happens!